Learn More: Health Declaration

 The passengers must print and sign the generated document, this will be requested and examined by the airline/marine company and will be collected by health monitoring upon arrival in Tunisia.

-Passengers 12 years old and older must have a negative COVID-19 PCR test performed less than 72 hours prior to departure for Tunisia.
+All non-vaccinated passengers 12 years old and older must have a negative COVID-19 PCR test performed less than 72 hours prior to departure for Tunisia.
+Fully vaccinated travelers are exempt from both testing and quarantine requirements.

-On arrival, you are required to self-isolate for 14-days at either your own private accommodation, or at a government-approved hotel or quarantine facility at your own expense.
+On arrival, non-vaccinated travelers are required to self-isolate for 7 days at either their own private accommodation or at a government-approved hotel or quarantine facility at their own expense.
+Fully vaccinated travelers don't need to quarantine.

 Passengers must download the Track and Trace contact tracing application and use it during their stay in the country.